 A wrap made up of polymer plastic film is applied to the product, which then passes through a heat tunnel on a conveyor causing it to shrink tightly conforming to the product being wrapped.

-As the UK’s leading production line event for processing and packaging machinery, the PPMA Total Show 2019 will feature a wide range of exhibitors with a selection of food packaging machines, including vacuum wrapping and shrink wrapping, and much more.
+To catch up with all that's happening in food packaging, make sure you visit the PPMA Total Show 2019.
+You'll meet a wide range of exhibitors with a selection of food packaging machines, including vacuum wrapping and shrink wrapping, and much more.
 See who is exhibiting here.